valterUo/MultiCategory-demo-system/README.md

 ### Haskell program

-The Haskell program is stored in the folder called MultiCategory and the user can it independently.
+The Haskell program is stored in the folder called [MultiCategory](https://github.com/valterUo/MultiCategory-demo-system/tree/master/MultiCategory) and the user can use it independently.

 #### Schema and Instance category implementations

  The schema categories are implemented as modules that contain Haskell datatypes.
 These schema categories can be found from the folder [src](https://github.com/valterUo/MultiCategory-demo-system/tree/master/MultiCategory/src) which contains folders named after the data sets.
 Each folder contains a file called SchemaCategory.hs.
-Each of these folders contains also a file called DataState.hs which contains the objects that are mapped with collection constructor functors.
-The morphisms are not implemented since we consider all the Haskell functions to be morphisms in an instance category.
+Each of these folders contains also a file called DataState.hs which contains the objects that are mapped with collection constructor functors from the schema category.
+The morphisms are not implemented explicitly since we consider that all the Haskell functions (except the undefined) to be morphisms.

 #### Data stuctures

-The Haskell program uses lot of different data stuctures.
+The Haskell program uses multiple different data stuctures.
 These include [lists](https://hackage.haskell.org/package/base-4.12.0.0/docs/Data-List.html), [algebraic graphs](http://hackage.haskell.org/package/algebraic-graphs-0.4/docs/Algebra-Graph.html), [Data.IntMap.Strict](http://hackage.haskell.org/package/containers-0.6.2.1/docs/Data-IntMap-Strict.html), [Data.HashMap.Strict](https://hackage.haskell.org/package/unordered-containers-0.2.10.0/docs/Data-HashMap-Strict.html), [NimbleGraph](https://github.com/valterUo/MultiCategory-demo-system/tree/master/MultiCategory/src/NimbleGraph) and [RDF graphs](http://hackage.haskell.org/package/rdf4h-3.1.0).

-The data is parsed from the files using [xeno](https://hackage.haskell.org/package/xeno) for XML parsing, [aeson](http://hackage.haskell.org/package/aeson) for JSON encoding and decoding and [rdf4h](http://hackage.haskell.org/package/rdf4h-3.1.0) for RDF parsing.
+The data is parsed from the files (for example the [simple demo data](https://github.com/valterUo/MultiCategory-demo-system/tree/master/MultiCategory/demoData)) using [xeno](https://hackage.haskell.org/package/xeno) for XML parsing, [aeson](http://hackage.haskell.org/package/aeson) for JSON encoding and decoding and [rdf4h](http://hackage.haskell.org/package/rdf4h-3.1.0) for RDF parsing.
 The Haskell program implements its own simple module for CSV parsing.
-When we consider graphs, the program implements also functions for transforming graphs into format that D3.js accepts.
+When we consider graphs, the program implements also functions for transforming graphs (algebraic graphs, RDF graphs and NimbleGraphs) into format that D3.js accepts in the frontend side.

 ## Generally